 If you don’t want to purchase a prebuilt shipping container shelter, but you also don’t want to DIY it completely on your own, a third “middle-ground” option is to hire an architect/contractor who can help you flesh out your shipping container to the level of customization and amenities that you want.

-Be warned though, when it comes to projects like theses, all architects are not created equal.
-This space is a far cry from high rise hotels, multi-story office buildings or custome residential.
+Be warned though, when it comes to projects like these, all architects are not created equal.
+This space is a far cry from high rise hotels, multi-story office buildings or custom residential.
 Don’t expect every architect to be able to give advice on, or even be familiar with shipping container concepts.